wlong27/react-app/How React Router Works.md

 In the example above, we've defined two route components: `<Home />` and `<About />`.
 When the user navigates to the root path ("/"), the `<Home />` component will be rendered, and when they navigate to the "/about" path, the `<About />` component will be rendered.

-## `<Router>` and `<Switch>`
+## `<Router>` and `<Routes>`

 The `<Router>` component wraps around your application's content and provides the context for routing.
-The `<Switch>` component is used to ensure that only one route's component is rendered at a time.
+The `<Routes>` component is used to ensure that only one route's component is rendered at a time.
 It goes through the defined routes in order and renders the first one that matches the current URL.

 ## Route Matching